guelfoweb/peframe/README.md

-PEFrame
+PEframe
 =======

-PEFrame is a open source tool to perform static analysis on <a href="http://en.wikipedia.org/wiki/Portable_Executable">(Portable Executable)</a> malware.
+PEframe is a open source tool to perform static analysis on <a href="http://en.wikipedia.org/wiki/Portable_Executable">(Portable Executable)</a> malware.

 **Usage**